mengyingjiang/ELM-ECF/README.md

 # ELM-ECF
-This code is for the IEEE ACCESS paper "Extreme Learning Machine With Enhanced Composite Feature for Spectral-Spatial Hyperspectral Image Classification."
+This code is for the paper "Extreme Learning Machine With Enhanced Composite Feature for Spectral-Spatial Hyperspectral Image Classification."
+This paper has been published in IEEE ACCESS 2018.